yogastama/bootstrap-retro-docs/src/pages/en/introduction.md

  So this is a modified version of <a href="https://getbootstrap.com">the bootstrap framework</a>.
 This modification is retro style.
 Our contributors try to make retro designs back in this era.
 We brought it up by modifying an existing bootstrap style.
 Hope you enjoy 🚀
 </p>
 <div class="alert alert-warning">
-  Our contributors are frequent & support bootstrap, Retro Bootstrap is just a modification for contributors exploration to try to bring Retro version of Bootstrap.
-The purpose of this creation, is just for exploration
+  ⚠️ Our contributors are frequent & support bootstrap, Retro Bootstrap is just a modification for contributors exploration to try to bring Retro version of Bootstrap.
+The purpose of this creation, is just for exploration.
+In this retro bootstrap, we also keep the official license of bootstrap.
+We just changed the CSS design style
 </div>
 <hr>